kyma-project/kyma/docs/01-overview/main-areas/telemetry/telemetry-03-traces.md

                  key: password
 ```

-And the following example for token based authentication with a custom header:
+And the following example for the token-based authentication with a custom header:

 ```yaml
 apiVersion: telemetry.kyma-project.io/v1alpha1